diku-dk/futhark-website/docs.rst

 Presented at `PLDI '17`_

-A general and self-contained description of the main points of the design and implementation Futhark, including pieces of fusion, a formalisation of the uniqueness typing rules, and our mechanism for kernel extraction.
+A general and self-contained description of the main points of the design and implementation of Futhark, including pieces of fusion, a formalisation of the uniqueness typing rules, and our mechanism for kernel extraction.
 The latter is the main novelty, as it allows the Futhark compiler to exploit regular nested parallelism in a more